mhdirkse/counting-language/README.md

 Here are a few things to take care of when programming:
 * Between two statements, you always need a `;`, also if the first statement ends with `}`.
-* If you have an `else` clause in an `if`-statement, then it may not be empty.
-But if you have no need for `else`, you can omit it alltogether.

 # Usage instructions